 Syntax: StatusType ReleaseResource (ResourceType <resid>)</resid> Parameter (In): ResID Reference to resource Parameter (Out): none Description: ReleaseResource is the counterpart of GetResource and serves to leave critical sections in the code that are assigned to the resource referenced by <resid>.</resid> Particularities: For information on nesting conditions, see particularities of GetResource .
 The service may be called from an ISR and from task level (see Figure 12-1).
-Status: Standard: No error, E_OK Extended: Resource <resid> is invalid, E_OS_ID</resid> • Attempt to release a resource which is not occupied by any task

-- Altempt to release a resource which is not occupied by any tas or ISR, or another resource has to be released before, E_OS_NOFUNC - Attempt to release a resource which has a lower ceiling priority than the statically assigned priority of the calling task or interrupt routine, E_OS_ACCESS
+Status: Standard: • No error, E_OK Extended: • Resource <resid> is invalid, E_OS_ID</resid> • Attempt to release a resource which is not occupied by any task or ISR, or another resource has to be released before, E_OS_NOFUNC • Attempt to release a resource which has a lower ceiling priority than the statically assigned priority of the calling task or interrupt routine, E_OS_ACCESS Conformance: BCC1, BCC2, ECC1, ECC2 13.4.4 Constants